 • Make regulations including, but not limited to:

-• Duties and responsibilities for the water and wastewater public corporation.
+• Duties and responsibilities for a water and wastewater public corporation.

-• Requirements related to the nomination, appointment, election, or removal of members of the board of directors of the corporation.
+• Requirements related to the nomination, appointment, election, or removal of members of the board of directors of a corporation.

 • Providing for additional transitional matters.